n7on/socker/README.md

 * `dev` filesystem is mounted to `/dev`.
 * oldroot is unmounted and removed.
 * hostname is changed to image name.
 * The bash process is __replaced__ with the intended process, which is part of the new root filesystem.
 This is needed because the process started need to be PID 1.

+> Note, `socker run` initialized the container using `bash`.
+And because of that there are some prerequisites, image need to have `mount`, `rmdir`, `mkdir`, `hostname` and `exec` available in root filesystem.

 To run sh inside alpine image, as a container, we could do like this:
 ```bash